Turiedmonds/Firebase-VS-Code/README.md

 There is no build step.
 All files live inside the `public/` folder, so just serve that directory as described above.

+## Firestore Structure

+Each contractor document has a `users` subcollection used to manage worker accounts.
+Documents in `contractors/{contractorId}/users` contain:

+- `email` – the worker's login email
+- `name` – their display name
+- `role` – permissions like `admin`, `shed_hand` or `presser`

+After sign‑in the app confirms the current email exists in that subcollection and signs out if it does not.

 ## PWA Features

 - **Installable**: Supported browsers will offer an install prompt.